All Ideas

 For each permit, the building official may grant up to two extensions of time or reinstatements, for periods of 180 days each, prior to the start of construction activities, and up to four extensions of time or reinstatements, for periods of 180 days each, after the start of construction activities, provided that the cumulative duration of extensions of time and reinstatements for the same permit or group of related permits may not exceed 720 days.
 The building official must collect a fee as provided in Table 14A-12-1204.1 before granting an extension of time or reinstatement.

-The project goes on hold after the start of construction
+The project goes on hold after the start of construction.

-The sections cited in the previous scenario also contain the time limitations for when a project starts construction but then goes on hold.
+The code sections cited in the previous scenario also contain the time limitations for when a project starts construction but then goes on hold.
 If the project goes on hold after the initial inspection, work must resume within 365 days in order to avoid permit suspension (again by way of an inspection request).

 There are maximum limitations to the amount of time a permit can go on hold after permit issuance, even when accounting for extensions and reinstatements.
 Once these maximum limitations are hit, the permit is considered expired and cannot be reinstated.
 This is outlined in the final code section below.

-Section 12A-4-413.10 Expiration
+Section 14A-4-413.10 Expiration

 If the work authorized by a permit is not started within 540 days after issuance of the permit, the permit is void and may not be reinstated.
 If the work authorized by a permit ceases for a consecutive period of 730 days, the permit is void and may not be reinstated.